-Join us on Saturday, September 8 for the first concert in our 2018-2019 concert series.
-Pianists Chengcheng Yao and Stefan Chaplikov will perform works for pianoforte a quattro mani by Mozart, Schumann, and Ravel.
-After the concert, you’ll have an opportunity to meet the artists and hear them discuss their personal histories, current interests, and their
+Join us on Saturday, September 8 for the first concert in our 2018-2019 season.
+Chengcheng Yao, who performed a solo recital here last January, returns with Baltimore pianist Stefan Chaplikov to present works for pianoforte a quattro mani by Mozart, Schumann, Debussy, and Ravel.

 About the Artists

-Chengcheng Yao was born in the Chinese province of Hebei and began studying music and playing piano at age four.
-When she was sixteen, she performed the Rachmaninoff Piano Concerto No. 3 with the Hebei Symphony Orchestra; her performance was a resounding success and won her critical acclaim.
-She has since performed as a soloist in venues such as Alice Tully Hall in New York City, Steinway Hall in Hamburg, National Center for the Performing Arts in Beijing, Mozarteum in Salzburg, Beethoven Center and University of Music and Performing Arts in Vienna, China Cultural Center in Berlin, and University of Toronto.
+Chengcheng Yao was born in the Chinese province of Hebei.
+She began studying music and playing piano when she was four years old.
+At sixteen, Ms. Yao performed the Rachmaninoff Piano Concerto No. 3 with the Hebei Symphony Orchestra.
+The performance was a resounding success and won critical acclaim.
+She has since performed as a soloist in numerous major venues, including Alice Tully Hall in New York City, Steinway Hall in Hamburg, National Center for the Performing Arts in Beijing, Mozarteum in Salzburg, Beethoven Center and University of Music and Performing Arts in Vienna, China Cultural Center in Berlin, and the University of Toronto.

 Ms. Yao completed her Bachelor of Music degree at China Conservatory of Music, where she studied with Professor Min Li.
 She holds two masters degrees from The Juilliard School and the Yale University School of Music, where she studied with Jerome Lowenthal, Matti Raekallio, Peter Frankl, and Hung-Kuan Chen.
-She now resides in Baltimore and studies with Leon Fleisher in pursuit of a Graduate Performance Diploma at the Peabody Institute of The Johns Hopkins University.
+She now resides in Baltimore and studies with Leon Fleisher at the Peabody Institute of The Johns Hopkins University.

 Stefan Chaplikov enjoys a versatile career as a soloist and chamber musician.
 He has performed across Europe and North America to high critical acclaim.
 He won first prize at the International Piano Competition in Varna and second prize at the Concours International de Piano Albert-Roussel à Sofia.
 His latest CD, an album of piano sonatas by Clementi, is scheduled for release on the Naxos label in August 2018.